 Regarding the collection of data from the network devices there is a trend called streaming telemetry, also referred as simply telemetry.
-It is a new approach in which data is streamed from network devices continuously using a push model, providing near real-time access to operational statistics.
-The main difference between this approach, (being gRPC apparently, the most suitable protocol for this) and the one traditionally used (as Netflow) is that the information retrieved from the devices are defined in standard data models (YANG-based).
+It is a novel approach in which data is streamed from network devices continuously using a push model, providing near real-time access to operational statistics.
+The main difference between this approach, (which uses gRPC) and the one traditionally used (as NetFlow54) is that the information retrieved from the devices are defined in standard data models (YANG-based).
 These data models allow to subscribe to specific data items as it is needed, filtering only the required information from the devices.
-Therefore, telemetry allows to get data from the devices with a much higher frequency, more efficiently, as well as data on-change streaming, reducing the overhead in the network traffic.
+Therefore, telemetry allows getting data from the devices with a much higher frequency, more efficiently, as well as data on-change streaming, reducing the overhead in the network traffic.
 This new trend in getting information from the devices is necessity to have more datasets for training and validating AI/ML algorithms and improve the security incident detection in networks.